-Results from previous years have consistently indicated that a two-point increase in HCL is associated with a significant increase in mortality.
-Analysis of 2018 data indicate that it is also important to consider a one-point change in health risk scores to address increasing mortality risk.
+Results from previous years have consistently indicated that a two-point increase in HCL is associated with a significant increase in mortality; therefore, attention should be given to a one-point increase in HCL to mitigate the increased risk of mortality associated with a two-point increase in HCL.
+Analysis of 2019 data indicate that it is also important to consider a one-point change in health risk scores to address increasing mortality risk.
 For example, attention should be given to HCL 3 (in addition to HCLs 4, 5, and 6).
 HCL 4 is the health risk level that moves above the overall population mortality rate.
 An increase of one HCL above HCL 3 would move individuals into a level of risk more significantly associated with mortality (i.e., HCL 4-6).